What Can I Do In Forestry?

 Salary Information

 A professional forester holds a Bachelor of Science (B.S.) degree from a Society of American Foresters accredited forestry school.
 According to the U.S. Bureau of Labor Statistics, the median annual wage for foresters was $64,110 in May 2021.
 Overall employment is projected to grow 5 percent from 2021 to 2031.
 Starting salaries in various employment sectors will vary depending on experience.
-To become competitive in today’s economy, students are encouraged to take advantage of internship, cooperative education, and summer employment opportunities.
+To stand out in today’s competitive job market, we encourage our students to take advantage of internship, cooperative education, and summer employment opportunities.